mesolitica/malaya/pretrained-model/seq2seq/README.md

 ## Objective

 1. Provide alternative Seq2Seq model like T5.
-We combined BERT as encoder and vanilla-transformer decoder as decoder.
+We use Tensor2Tensor transformer model.

 ## Acknowledgement